-*Please wear a mask on the Haven’s campus (we have one if you need one) and do not visit the Haven if you are sick, experiencing COVID-19 symptoms, or have been in close contact with someone who has COVID-19.
+*Please wear a mask on the Haven’s campus (we have one if you need one) and do not visit the Haven if you are sick, experiencing symptoms of illness, or have been in close contact with someone who has COVID-19.

-You can visit the Food Shelf for a week’s worth of groceries once per calendar month.
-You can visit us for produce, bread, and other specialty items (as available) as often as needed during business hours.
+You can visit the Food Shelf for a full cart of groceries once per calendar month.
+You can visit us for produce, bread, desserts, prepared foods, and other items (as available) as often as needed during business hours.
 See below for more details.

 The Food Shelf is open Monday-Wednesday 9:00am-4:30pm, Thursday-Friday 9:00am-3:00pm, and Sunday 12:00-3:00pm.